Behind the Scenes of Intel's Latest Options Trends

 Intel is a leading digital chipmaker, focused on the design and manufacturing of microprocessors for the global personal computer and data center markets.
 Intel pioneered the x86 architecture for microprocessors and was the prime proponent of Moore's law for advances in semiconductor manufacturing.
 Intel remains the market share leader in central processing units in both the PC and server end markets.
 Intel has also been expanding into new adjacencies, such as communications infrastructure, automotive, and the Internet of Things.
 Further, Intel expects to leverage its chip manufacturing capabilities into an outsourced foundry model where it constructs chips for others.

-Having examined the options trading patterns of Intel, our attention now turns directly to the company.
-This shift allows us to delve into its present market position and performance
+Following our analysis of the options activities associated with Intel, we pivot to a closer look at the company's own performance.

-Present Market Standing of Intel Trading volume stands at 15,996,240, with INTC's price up by 2.07%, positioned at $22.72.
-RSI indicators show the stock to be may be approaching overbought.
-Earnings announcement expected in 20 days.
+Where Is Intel Standing Right Now?
+Trading volume stands at 22,739,265, with INTC's price down by -0.59%, positioned at $23.32.
+RSI indicators show the stock to be may be overbought.
+Earnings announcement expected in 21 days.

 Turn $1000 into $1270 in just 20 days?